Helping You Recover Compensation for Your Injuries and Anguish After an Accident that Wasn’t Your Fault.

 - Pain and Suffering: This is based on the severity and permanency of your injuries.
 It is determined by how much pain you suffering you experienced, or will continue to experience, as a result of the accident.

-- Wrongful Death: The Virginia Wrongful Death Act is in place to allow certain family members of to bring a claim for losses they have suffered due to the death of a loved one.
+- Wrongful Death: The Virginia Wrongful Death statute allows certain family members to bring a claim for losses they have suffered due to the death of a loved one.
 This can include funeral costs, medical bills, and the future loss of income for your family.

 How Long Does A Personal Injury Case Take?